huytruong2004/COMP4010-Spring2025-Group06-Project02-network-visualization/README.md

 + These information will then be written in a Redis key-value database store, for the FastAPI server to query.
 + Our FastAPI backend server will exposes the APIs for client R code.

+Also, because this project is aimed to show how "reachable" our virtual private server to the attackers server, a list of IPs which we are using **will be excluded in the data gathering**.

 ## Data Dictionary

 For the visualization of the R code, we will use the following table schema, where each row is a single network packet.